yee0802/auth-jwt/README.md

 ### Payload

 The payload usually contains information about an entity that is required for the app to function; for example, user identification data.
+Do not store sensitive information, such as passwords, in tokens.
 ```json
 {
     "id": 13,